grafana/k6-docs/docs/sources/next/javascript-api/k6-timers/_index.md

 {{% admonition type="note" %}}

-The timing methods are available globally, like in other JavaScript runtimes, and it is unnecessary to import them from the `k6/timers` module.
+The timer methods are available globally, so you can use them in your script without including an import statement.

 {{% /admonition %}}